beaconsproject/disturbance_mapping/README.md

 The goal of the regional disturbance mapping project is to develop and validate a regional-scale disturbance map for a pilot planning region in southeast Yukon and northwest BC that can be used for conservation and land use planning.
 Our specific objectives are to:

+- To develop an anthropogenic surface disturbance database for the KDTT planning region
   - Develop regional disturbance maps using existing datasets
   - Identify spatial and temporal gaps in disturbance maps
   - Fill gaps in coverage using remote sensing imagery (digitizing)
   - Validate and update disturbance maps using high resolution remote sensing and field based data
-- Develop value-added products:
+- To develop map products based on disturbance datasets for use in conservation planning:
   - [Regional Disturbance Mapping Explorer](https://github.com/beaconsproject/RDMExplorer)

 Project timelines can be viewed [here](timelines.csv).